hzxie/Multiplex-Socket/README.md

 ### Run Packet Sniffers

-> NOTE: In Linux/Unix systems, you need root permissions to receive raw packets on an interface.
+> **Note:** In Linux/Unix systems, you need root permissions to receive raw packets on an interface.
 This restriction is a security precaution, because a process that receives raw packets gains access to communications of all other processes and users using that interface.

 ```
 sudo ./packet-sniffer